orangeandbronze/main-website/_posts/works/2018-04-03-equipping-new-hires.markdown

 class:       casestudy
 categories:  works
 title:       Software Training Philippines
-titles:      Ramping up the programming skills of new hires
+titles:      Equipping new hires with programming best practices for a major telco
+articletitle: Equipping new hires with programming best practices for a major telco
 description: A major Philippine telco hires O&B to develop an intensive training program for their new software developers
 image:       assets/images/work-6.jpg
 service:     Training